ixofoundation/genesis/ixo-4/Patch.md

 cp ~/priv_validator_state.json ~/.ixod/data/priv_validator_state.json
 ```
 ### 1. Remove previous peers
-This step is to remove the probability of an attempt to sync to a node that has not been through the upgrade provess and is running an older node.
+This step is to remove the probability of an attempt to sync to a node that has not been through the upgrade process and is running an older node.
 Missing this step could lead to attempting to sync to a node that has not taken part in the patch yet.
 ```
 sed -i.bak -e "s/^persistent_peers *=.*/persistent_peers = \"\"/" ~/.ixod/config/config.toml
 sed -i.bak -e "s/^seeds *=.*/seeds = \"\"/" ~/.ixod/config/config.toml